uday-bala/-bedrock-agentcore-observability/README.md

 # Bedrock AgentCore Observability Setup - Simple Example

-This repository contains both CDK and Terraform implementations for deploying AWS Bedrock AgentCore with complete observability using ADOT (AWS Distro for OpenTelemetry).
+This repository contains both CDK and Terraform implementations for deploying AWS Bedrock AgentCore with complete observability using ADOT (AWS Distro for OpenTelemetry) and without use of Starter Toolkit

 ## Features